Hugh III of Cyprus: Background

 Hugh was the son of Isabella of Cyprus and Henry of Antioch, who married c.
 1233.
 Isabella was the sister of King Henry I of Cyprus, while Hugh's father was the youngest son of Prince Bohemond IV of Antioch.
 Hugh's maternal grandmother, Alice of Champagne, was an unsuccessful claimant to the Kingdom of Jerusalem.
 As the heir presumptive to her grandnephew King Conrad II of Jerusalem, she was selected to rule the kingdom as regent in 1243.
 She died in 1246 and the regency passed to her son, Henry I of Cyprus, passing over the claim of her half-sister Melisende of Cyprus.
 King Henry ruled the mainland kingdom as regent until his death in 1253.

 Hugh's mother brought him up along with his cousin Hugh of Brienne, son of her deceased older sister, Maria.
 He married Isabella, a member of the House of Ibelin, who were the leading nobility of the Kingdom of Jerusalem.
 The marriage, or at least a betrothal, took place in 1255, when a dispensation was issued.
-Hugh was handsome and charming, but disadvantaged by his bad temper and tactlessness.
+Hugh was considered handsome and charming, but was disadvantaged by his bad temper and tactlessness.